paulch42/lean-spec/md/Sort.md

 the list must admit an order relation, stated in the definition by `[LT α]`: the type `α` is an instance of the type class `LT`.

+First let's try a naive definition.
 Two lists are permutations of each other if they contain the same items, irrespective of order:

 ```lean
 def permutation₁ (as bs : List α) :=